 Trailologist, *Trail Hugger

 Note: Some blog posts are narrative, some discursive, some strictly descriptive, just happens that way.
 Posts are sometimes written a week to several months, or even years, after the fact.
-Dates (usually) correspond to the date the event occurred, not when it was written.
+Post dates (usually) correspond to the date the event occurred, not when it was written.

-Disclaimer: Some info on this site is for informational purposes only, and is not intended to be advice (medical, physical, structural, design, or other…).
+Disclaimer: Some information on this site is for information and educational urposes only, and is not intended to be advice (medical, physical, structural, design, or other…).
 Think for yourself, and make your own decisions on what you do with that information.

 *Thanks Gardner, and the 00’s SDMBA clan who helped start this obsession…and to all those trailists since that I have interacted with.
 Happy trails!